ZiyandaPetela/DATA-ANALYTICS/README.md

 *  Data Subsets and Temporary Tables - It is possible to create a temporary table to make the data more manageable.
 *   Temporary tables can store the results of a query and are disposable.
 Temporary tables automatically get removed when the active session ends.
 Using temporary tables is an effective method of creating subsets for ad hoc analysis.
 *   Execution Plan - An execution plan shows the details of how a database runs a specific query.
 *   Execution plans are extremely helpful in troubleshooting query performance issues.
 They provide additional information about how a query is spending its time.
 For example, an execution plan can tell you if a slow-running query uses a full table scan instead of an index scan.
-I